basarzaim/DSA210/README.md

 2. Is there a correlation between listening time and exercise intensity?
 3. Are specific genres associated with higher or lower physical activity levels?
 4. Does headphone audio exposure correlate with changes in physical activity or calorie burn levels?
-5. Does listening to certain genres for prolonged periods affect walking speed or asymmetry metrics?
+5. Is there a relationship between prolonged listening to specific music genres and changes in walking speed or asymmetry metrics?
 6. Is there a relationship between music genres and headphone audio exposure levels?

 ## **Data**